INSPIRE

 For Thorén, the RX‑7 (which has since been nicknamed “Feisty”) has been a catalyst for lifelong memories made with local communities.
 “The rotary engine alone has created such a passionate community who understand each other and have mutual respect,” she says.
 “I also organize an event called Sevens Day in the Brisbane region, which has become a bit of a worldwide celebration.”

-Having owned the RX‑7 FD for seven years, Thorén has been hard at work accentuating the vehicle’s shape, including a vented hood, gunmetal wheels, and carbon-fiber detailing.
+Having owned the RX‑7 FD for seven years, Thorén has been hard at work accentuating the vehicle’s shape, including a vented hood, gunmetal wheels, and carbon-fibre detailing.
 It’s a hot ticket.
 “People ask if I’ll ever sell her, and I reply that I’ll be buried in her.
 I absolutely adore this car,” she says.
 “Only Mazda would have the mettle to make something so different work.”

 Words Ed Cooper